BCDR Faceoff: How Do Datto Competitors Stack Up?

 Veeam is arguably one of the top Datto competitors, offering a similar suite of products for data backup, cloud storage and recovery.
 Founded in 2006, the company is today known for its self-described “Always-On Enterprise” solutions, backed by its promise to help companies meet recovery time objectives of “less than 15 minutes for all applications and data.”
 They offer a variety of products, including both agent-based and agentless backups.

 Like Datto, Veeam offers image-based backups from screenshots, which enables a faster, more efficient backup process than other backup methods.
 But one difference right off the bat is that, with Datto, the backup image is a fully bootable virtual machine.
-This allows administrators to test-boost the backup to determine if the backup is recoverable.
+This allows administrators to test-boot the backup to determine if the backup is recoverable.

 Datto’s customers and managed-service providers often consider Datto to provide more of a 360-degree approach to business continuity.
 In comparing Datto and Veeam, one user points out:

 Each product has strengths in different areas … Where Datto really shines is business continuity.
 Datto service includes offsite storage and the ability to either spin up your VMs from their appliance in the case of an equipment failure, or spin up your VMs in their data center in the case of a total site failure.
-This is of course something that is possible and configurable in VEEAM but requires extra resources.
+This is of course something that is possible and configurable in VEEAM but requires extra resources.”

 Veeam reviews to consider